enrunz/MARATHON_DATA_ANALYSIS/README.md

 ## Marathon Investigation
  The follwoing is an exploration of the data provided by the Moscow Marathon.
 As I train for my first marathon, I found it very helpful to find underlying insights in the captured data.
 Please follow the Jupyter Notebook to see how I've used the data to know more about what makes a successful marathon runner.

- Below you will also find the outline of the project as delineated by Ironhack.
+ PLEASE REFER TO THE FILE Presentation.pdf or the link below.

 ### Check out the presentation in the following link:

 (https://www.canva.com/design/DAFO-vw-Rxg/abAkiqN2kd-jSaNybb4hWg/watch?utm_content=DAFO-vw-Rxg&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)

+Below you will also find the outline of the project as delineated by Ironhack.

 ## Overview